bumbl1na/bumbl1na.github.io/README.md

 ### Random Dog Images

 - Click **Get Random Dog**
-- View 6 random dog photos in a responsive grid
+- View 6 random dog photos
 - Click **Get More Dogs** to load more images

 ### Navigation for all pages